Ailyrr/HelValorantOverlay/README.md

 - Create your scenes and add a ```Browser Source``` to your scene.
 - In the browser add the different pages available to you.
 For example ```/game_score``` or ```map_picks```.
 A full list of all visual assets can be found at ```/```
 - Choose the corresponding page for each overlay component you'd like to add to your stream.
 (Don't forget to set the source's resolution to be 1920x1080 for best results)

-### FAQ
-- My players can't access the server (Endpoint Closed Error)
-> Make sure that the server on which you are hosting the overlay app is accessible from the internet and not just hosted on you local network with a closed port.
-Should you host the app on ```localhost:3000``` make sure to open the port and forward said port to your machine in your ISP settings.
-- Why use Overwolf?
-> Overwolf allows a quick access to a VALORANT API.
-As the real Riot API is not easy to access, it is simple to have each player install an app from the overwolf store directly and use this as a source.
-In addition the Riot API would not allow you to get every necessary piece of data needed for the overlay as player health, shield, weapon and other are not available for the enemy team.
-- I don't want to install overwolf to use the app
-> Though luck it only works with overwolf.

 ### Examples